 In 1969 the mill closed it’s doors to the cotton trade, due to the world’s shift over to a lot of man-made fibres.
 Due to the building’s historic importance, the site was purchased by Leeds Council who then re-opened the building in 1982, as what is now the Leeds Industrial Museum.

 Ghosts of Armley Mills

 Due to the terrible history that resides within this building, it’s very little wonder there have been many reports of paranormal experiences over the years.

-Perhaps the most common reported experience of all, is doors slamming shut and shooting open.
+Perhaps the most commonly reported experience of all, is doors slamming shut and shooting open.
 Another quite common report is being pushed rather forcefully by unseen hands.
 The ghost of a man in a top hat and cape has also been seen on occasion.
 It may be him that staff and visitors have also heard whispering in their ears.

-Other phenomena includes:
+Other phenomena include: